MecuSorin/ArvadosAssignment2/ProblemToBeSolved.md

 To test your client, write a stub server that accepts data, discards the data, and reports HTTP 200, say, 30% of the time, and only after a variable delay.

+# Build
+Use 'go get' and 'go build' to add the required libraries and create the executable

+# Usage
+ArvadosAssignment2 --help will provide the actualized flags

+'ArvadosAssignment2 -stubPercent 30 -stub true'
+will start as a stub server and will add in servers.json current instance

+'ArvadosAsignment2'
+will try to send the data to the instances from servers.json list